axmitchell/americapp/README.md

-# americapp
+# Simple Covid Tracker
 Just wanted to mess around with GeoJSON and Google maps' api.
-No clue what I'm going to use it for.
+Use the arrow keys to navigate through daily visual covid updates for the continental U.S..
+Click on a state to get specific numbers.

 ![](https://i.imgur.com/lC53QR7.gif)